Text: Elisa Kitunen

 2) Prepare yourself for remote job interviews!

 Interviews differ by the company, some of them are more challenging than others.
-But the advice from the group is clear: Be prepared to everything!
+But the advice from the group is clear: Be prepared for everything!
 While Lisa was interviewed four times, Sakari got the job based on one discussion: “We talked for an hour and he said he trusts me”.
 In tech context, companies are straightforward and tell what technologies they use and require you to pass the coding test.
 Employers want to know your knowledge base related to the current topics in the field.
 Express your own clear opinions: as a designer, they may want to know if you prefer Sketch or Photoshop.

 3) Explore the environment!